 Here we illuminate the current strengths and limitations of ONT DRS data to define the transcriptome of a higher eukaryote using a combination of six Arabidopsis thaliana DRS sequencing runs, and two ONT DRS dataset of in vivo transcribed GFP RNA.

-Results

-After sequencing, each of the four standard-protocol DRS wild-type col-0 biological replicates, and two modified-protocol DRS wild-type col-0 biological replicates were re-basecalled with albacore (v2.2.7) and aligned to the TAIR10 Arabidopsis thaliana genome with minimap2.
-The resulting read alignments were processed and analysed to highlight the capabilities of the DRS data.

-Figure 1:A comparison of ONT DRS read-alignment length distributions for four col-0 biological replicates of RNA prepared using the standard protocol (blue, upper row), two of the col-0 biological replicates prepared with a modified protocol incorporating a 5’ adapter ligation step (orange, bottom row, see Section 2.3.1), and aligned length distributions for the mRNAs models from the two gold-standard Arabidopsis thaliana reference annotations, Araport (dark red, bottom row), and AtRTD (yellow, bottom row).
+Figure 1A:A comparison of ONT DRS read-alignment length distributions for four col-0 biological replicates of RNA prepared using the standard protocol (blue, upper row), two of the col-0 biological replicates prepared with a modified protocol incorporating a 5’ adapter ligation step (orange, bottom row, see Section 2.3.1), and aligned length distributions for the mRNAs models from the two gold-standard Arabidopsis thaliana reference annotations, Araport (dark red, bottom row), and AtRTD (yellow, bottom row).
 Included for each panel are the total number of aligned reads (or mRNAs) and both the maximum and median alignment lengths.
 We note that for the ONT datasets, the shape and peak of the distributions convolve both the length distribution of the underlying poly-A mRNA complement with their expression.
 By contrast, the annotation distributions only include a single copy of each mRNA model, irrespective of poly-adenylation status.
 Nevertheless, it is clear that the ONT DRS datasets span a large fraction of the mRNA lengths present in the annotations.